-Music Salon of Sarasota by Steve Kramer was launched April 7th of 2024 together with Steve’s wife, Anna Kramer, daughter Emilia, and son Victor, in their home once belonging to Bogoljub Ronac, a survivor of the Holocaust.
-Steve Kramer presented ‘Artists of Honor’, the legendary respected and beloved jazz pianist Dick Hyman and Sculptor Julia Hyman.
+Music Salon of Sarasota by Steve and Anna Kramer was launched April 7th of 2024 together with daughter Emilia, and sons Victor and Samuel in their home once belonging to Bogoljub Ronac, a survivor of the Holocaust.
+Steve Kramer presented ‘Artists of Honor’, the legendary jazz pianist Dick Hyman and his late wife Sculptor Julia Hyman.

-The sought-after and immensely popular Music Salon is conducted every first Sunday of the month, and Steve Kramer brings together an international community of musicians, artists, authors, poets, painters, sculptors, and photographers—many of whom are both friends and colleagues—to play all periods, genres, and styles of music and exhibiting their artwork.
+The sought-after and immensely popular Music Salon of Sarasota is uniquely the only music salon nationwide conducted all year round, and every first Sunday of the month.
+Steve Kramer brings together an international community of musicians, artists, authors, poets, painters, sculptors, and photographers–many of whom are both friends, colleagues, and neighbors—-to play all periods of music, genres, and styles, and exhibiting their artwork.
+The programs often improvised also combines the musical sharings with historical context, spoken commentary, and anecdotes.
+Steve and Anna Kramer cultivate the intimate and conversational environment, which is the very heart of the tradition, music salon.

-The Salon requires a donation which is given as an honorarium to guest musicians.
-All extra donations are welcomed and support the performing musicians and artists.
+The Salon requires a donation which is given as an honorarium to guest musicians, and all other performers.
+Additional donations are welcomed and support the performing musicians and artists.
 Each guest is also invited to bring an hors d’oeuvre, desert, or wine for an intermission buffet.
-Steve, Anna, Emilia and Victor will welcome you with open arms and share a most unique, fun, and fiery musical experience.
+Steve, Anna, Emilia, Victor and Samuel will welcome you with open arms and share a most unique, fun, and fiery musical experience, accompanied by musical anecdotes.
+Welcome to the most intimate “LIVE” feel.

 Music Salon of Sarasota starts at 3 PM., and doors open 2:45 PM., and parking is free.
 Children have free access and the premises are protected 24/7 by live security guards and surveillance cameras all around the property.